By Jessie Festa, founder of NYC Photo Journeys

-Basically how this works is licensed cosmetologists apprentice at local salons to gain hours and experience, allowing them to earn a beauty education beyond their Beauty School certification.
+Basically, how this works is that licensed cosmetologists apprentice at local salons to gain hours and experience, allowing them to earn a beauty education beyond their Beauty School certification.
 This means you can experience highly-rated New York salons, get a professional haircut or treatment, and save a ton of money.

-Once in awhile I also see postings that give the “models” — that would be you — a small stipend for their time.
-These slots fill up quick but are worth a shot if you see them.
+Once in a while I also see postings that give the “models” — that would be you — a small stipend for their time.
+These slots fill up quickly but are worth a shot if you see them.

 Before using Salon Apprentice I had used Lifebooker, an app similar to Groupon or LivingSocial focused on beauty and spa services.
 I’m not knocking this app as I know a lot of people who love it, and it is a great concept; however, after getting a bad haircut and two bad massages on there and having to pay for them I was keen to try something else.
 So far, Salon Apprentice has offered me great services and I’ve yet to be charged for any of them.

 While most listings are for women, there are a few for men, as well.

 Just a quick beauty and budget tip from a New York local for you all!

 How do you get free New York haircuts and budget-friendly beauty services?

 - 73 Unique Ways To Enjoy Romance In NYC (Beyond Central Park) - October 13, 2022